-A form of magnesium showing moderate concentrations, but higher levels of bioavalibity when compared to magnesium oxide.
+A form of magnesium showing moderate concentrations but higher levels of bioavailability when compared to magnesium oxide.

-This type of magnesium shows moderate concentrations, but higher levels of bioavalibity as compared to magnesium oxide.
+This type of magnesium shows moderate concentrations but higher levels of bioavailability as compared to magnesium oxide.
 Magnesium lactate should be avoided by those with kidney disease or kidney-related problems.

 Magnesium lactate is most commonly used for treating digestive issues.

 An inorganic form of magnesium with an elemental concentration of 10% and lower levels of bioavailability.
-Magnesium sulfate contains magnesium and sulfer and oxygen.
+Magnesium sulfate contains magnesium, sulfur, and oxygen.

-This is the brand we uses exclusively in our home: Ancient Minerals Epsom Salt
+This is the brand we use exclusively in our home: Ancient Minerals Epsom Salt

-This form of magnesium has moderate levels of elemental concentration and 30% bioavalibity rates.
-It is also commonly known as chalk, and is used as a drying agent by pitchers, gymnasts, rock climbers and weight lifters.
+This form of magnesium has moderate levels of elemental concentration and 30% bioavailability rates.
+It is also commonly known as chalk, and it is used as a drying agent by pitchers, gymnasts, rock climbers, and weight lifters.

 ****Read my blog post on the dangers of bad supplements!).

 As always, this is not medical advice; talk to your doctor about supplements, and always talk to your doctor before you make any changes to your routine.